How many times have you heard it?

 “I’m going to stop smoking next year.”

-These are all GREAT New Year’s resolutions, but in my opinion, it’s all a load of codswallop.
+These are all fantastic New Year’s resolutions, but in my opinion, it’s all a load of codswallop.

 The definition of insanity: “Doing the same thing over and over again and expecting different results”Albert Einstein